-After a public key is uploaded your Engine Yard account, it needs to be associated with one or more environments.
+After a public key is uploaded to your Engine Yard account, it needs to be associated with one or more environments.
 This ensures that instances contained within the environment have the SSH key installed and are accessible via an SSH client.

-The process to install an SSH key:
+The process to install an SSH key has two steps:

-To update an environment with an SSH key
+Updating an environment with an SSH key

 In your Dashboard, click the environment name.